ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 - Lock player when interacting with tagged tiles + navis
   - (When map format is adjusted to have this information)

+## Building

+This project is built with Rust, so after installing Cargo, you can compile and run the project with `cargo run`.